“180 nationalities live in Amsterdam.”

 I did not know what to expect from the Hungry Birds Food Tour in Amsterdam.
-We, as a family, had enjoyed a food walk in Ljubljana earlier this summer, that when several travellers (from a facebook group I am part of) recommended this food tour in Amsterdam, I decided to give it a try.
+We, as a family, had enjoyed a food walk in Ljubljana earlier this summer, that when several travellers (from a facebook group I am part of) recommended this Amsterdam food tour, I decided to give it a try.

 We were there only for a weekend, and I was toying with a Saturday evening dinner tour and a Sunday morning tour.
 Hungry Birds recommended the Sunday walk, adding that my daughter would enjoy the desserts and treats more on this, than the heavy meat courses served at dinner the evening earlier.

-Sunday Walking Food Tour it was then.
+Sunday Walking Amsterdam Food Tour it was then.
 The online booking with Hungry Birds went smoothly.